TRIQS/triqs/doc/tutorials/python/tour1.rst

    :include-source:
    :scale: 70

-You will find more information on the local Green's function implementation in TRIQS in :ref:`the corresponding chapter of the manual  <green>`
+You will find more information on the local Green's function implementation in TRIQS in :doc:`the corresponding chapter of the manual  <../../reference/python/green/green>`